 Tanah Lot Temple is one of the Iconic places in Bali.
 In between adventure, romance Tanah Lot Temple allows you to visit the home of God.
 Situated on the 3 acres size rock, facing wide open ocean it is a perfect pilgrimage site in Bali.

-How to Get there: Tanah Lot is easily accessible because it is one of the major tourist attraction in Bali.
+How to Get there: Tanah Lot is easily accessible because it is one of the major tourist attractions in Bali.
 It is 22 KM away from Kuta and 32 KM away from the Ubud.
 Either you can hire a scooter or rent a car.

 Tourist Attraction: Many people come here to see an amazing sunset so you should come early to get the best spot to watch.